Balancing Work and Size with Bounded Buffers: Buffer Management with SRPT-based Priorities

-\begin{lemma} After the arrival of the $t$-th packet, if an $OPT$ packet $p$ is mapped to a (possibly transmitted) $\PO$ packet $q$ then $r_t(p)\geq r_t(q)$.
-Moreover, all $OPT$ packets are mapped and at most $2L-1$ bytes are mapped to each $\PO$ packet by step A1, and possibly at most an additional $2L-1$ bytes are mapped to the HOL packet by step A2, at any time $t$. \end{lemma} \begin{proof} We prove the lemma by induction on the number of arrived packets.
-For the base case, consider the first arriving packet.
-By definition $\PO$ always accepts an arriving packet $p$.
-If $p$ is dropped by $OPT$ then the claim trivially holds.
-If $p$ is accepted by $OPT$, it creates a new block where $p$ becomes its representative.
-Clearly, $r_1(p)\geq r_1(p)$, all $OPT$ packets are mapped, and at most $L$ bytes are mapped to the $\PO$ packet $p$.
-Thus, the base case holds.
+\begin{lemma} After the $t$-th packet arrives, if an $\OPT$ packet $p$ is mapped to a (possibly transmitted) $\PO$ packet $q$ then $r_t(p)\geq r_t(q)$.
+Moreover, all $\OPT$ packets are mapped, and at most $2L-1$ bytes are mapped to each $\PO$ packet by step A1, and possibly at most $2L-1$ more bytes are mapped to the HOL packet by step A2 at any time $t$. \end{lemma} \begin{proof} We prove the lemma by induction on the number of arrived packets.
+For the base, consider the first arriving packet $p$; by definition $\PO$ always accepts it.
+If $p$ is dropped by $\OPT$ then the claim trivially holds.
+If $p$ is accepted by $\OPT$, it creates a new block with representative $p$.
+Clearly, $r_1(p)\geq r_1(p)$, all $\OPT$ packets are mapped, and at most $L$ bytes are mapped to the $\PO$ packet $p$, and the base holds.

-Assume by induction that for any time $t'<t$, after the arrival of the $t'$-th packet it holds that for any $OPT$ packet $p$ that is mapped to a (possibly transmitted) $\PO$ packet $q$, $r_{t'}(p)\geq r_{t'}(q)$.
-Moreover, all $OPT$ packets are mapped and at most $2L-1$ $OPT$ bytes are mapped to each $\PO$ packet by step A1.
-In addition at most $2L-1$ $OPT$ bytes are mapped to the HOL packet in $\PO$ buffer at time $t'$ by step A2.
+Assume by induction that for any time $t'<t$, after the arrival of the $t'$-th packet it holds that for any $\OPT$ packet $p$ that is mapped to a (possibly transmitted) $\PO$ packet $q$, $r_{t'}(p)\geq r_{t'}(q)$.
+Moreover, all $\OPT$ packets are mapped and at most $2L-1$ $\OPT$ bytes are mapped to each $\PO$ packet by step A1.
+In addition at most $2L-1$ $\OPT$ bytes are mapped to the HOL packet in $\PO$ buffer at time $t'$ by step A2.

-Clearly, if for a representative of a block $p'$ that is mapped to a $\PO$ packet $q$ by step A1 it holds that $r_{t'}(p')\geq r_{t'}(q)$ at time $t'$, then for any packet $p''$ of the same block $r_{t'}(p'')\geq r_{t'}(q)$.
-In order to show this inequality after the arrival of the $t$-th packet, it suffices to focus our attention on the ordered set of representatives $R_{t-1}$ and its update after the arrival of the $t$-th packet.
-Specifically, it suffices to show that $R_t \geq M^P_t$.
-By the induction hypothesis the remaining number of processing cycles of any $OPT$ packet is at least the number of processing cycles of its $\PO$ mapped mate, i.e., $R_{t-1}\geq M^{P}_{t-1}$, and there are no $OPT$ packets of type 2 formed during acceptance of the first $t-1$ packets.
-Denote by $R^1_{t'}$ a set of representatives whose blocks are mapped by step A1.
-Since all packets of the same block are mapped to the same $\PO$ packet then $\abs{R^1_{t-1}}\leq\abs{M^{P}_{t-1}}$.
+Clearly, if a representative of a block $p'$ mapped to a $\PO$ packet $q$ by step A1 satisfies $r_{t'}(p')\geq r_{t'}(q)$ at time $t'$, then for any packet $p''$ of the same block $r_{t'}(p'')\geq r_{t'}(q)$.
+To show that this holds after the $t$-th packet arrives, it suffices to consider the ordered set of representatives $R_{t-1}$ and its update after this arrival and show that $R_t \geq M^P_t$.
+By the induction hypothesis the remaining number of processing cycles of any $\OPT$ packet is at least the number of processing cycles of its $\PO$ counterpart, i.e., $R_{t-1}\geq M^{P}_{t-1}$, and there are no $\OPT$ packets of type 2 formed while the first $t-1$ packets were accepted.
+Denote by $R^1_{t'}$ a set of representatives of blocks mapped by step A1.
+Since all packets of the same block are mapped to the same $\PO$ packet, $\abs{R^1_{t-1}}\leq\abs{M^{P}_{t-1}}$.